TickTeam/guide-tt/how_to_create_list_folders.md

 1.Open TickTick on your android device.

-2.Slide the screen to the right, and tap “Edit List” at the bottom.
+2.Slide the screen to the right, and then tap “Edit List” at the bottom.

 3.Select a list that you want to add to a folder.

 4.Tap “New Folder” or select a existing folder for this list.